unpackdev/solgo/README.md

 ## Why?

-I prefer to use Golang/Rust for my projects instead of Javascript.
-Wanted to be able to parse Solidity code and do some analysis on it.
-While, researching, found out few projects that were doing this, but they were either incomplete or not maintained or not related to Go at all.
-Due to it, decision to create this fun project to provide a Solidity parser in Golang that is "as-complete-as-possible" and maintained was an easy choice to undertake.
-Lets see how easily it will be to actually build it.
+In my projects, I have a strong preference for using Golang or Rust over Javascript.
+I found myself needing to parse Solidity code and conduct some analysis on it.
+During my research, I discovered several projects that aimed to do this.
+However, they were either incomplete, not maintained, or not written in Go at all.
+This led me to the decision to create this project.
+The goal is to provide a Solidity parser in Golang that is as "complete as possible" and well-maintained.
+I'm excited to see how this project will develop and evolve.

-This project will be used within the [unpack](https://github.com/txpull/unpack) as I've discovered that for many deployed contracts source code can be found, but not ABIs.
+This project will be integrated within [unpack](https://github.com/txpull/unpack).
+I've found that for many deployed contracts, the source code is available, but the ABIs are not.
+This project will help bridge that gap.

 ## ANTLR Grammar